 If you have SLAs with your customers, you can create one or more SLAs with specific policies and targets and then assign the applicable customers to each SLA policy.

 You will need at least one SLA policy configured in the system to calculate metrics and goals.
-If you don’t use SLAs, but have an established OLA, you can create an SLA policy in the system to address the OLA.

 Before inputting your SLAs into the system, read the following articles: